Impact of Homophobia and Transphobia in sport on LGBTQ people

 Researchers first identified the harm from homophobia and transphobia in sport in 1971, yet sport organizations have done little to stop this harm.
 More than a thousand studies and papers have been published over the last half-century.

-There is now strong evidence that being the target of homophobic behavior, or even being exposed to words like ‘fag’ being used by others, is the primary risk factor for the high rates of suicide and self-harm by LGBTQ young people.
+There is now strong evidence that if kids are the target of homophobic behavior (as this study found), or they are exposed to words like ‘fag,’ it increases their risk of suicide and self-harm.

-More than half of trans people say they have experienced direct or over exclusion and discrimination in sport
+More than half of trans people say they have experienced direct or overt exclusion and discrimination in sport

 If LGBTQ youth are the target of homophobic behavior, or even just exposed, they are significantly more likely to attempt suicide.